Skip to content

 If > 0.85: Increase heap size (-Xmx)

-If you have pg_stat_statements enabled in PostgreSQL, the built-in monitoring shows slow queries:
+If pg_stat_statements is enabled, the built-in monitoring shows slow queries:

 Terminal window